-MOPR Related Exemption/Exception Action Deadline IMM reviews the request and provide determination to both Capacity Market Seller and PJM No later than 90 days prior to the commencement of the offer period for the RPM Auction PJM reviews the request and provides determination to both Capacity Market Seller and IMM No later than 65 days prior to the commencement of the offer period of the RPM Auction If PJM grants a UnitResource-Specific Exception, the Capacity Market Seller shall notify the IMM and PJM of the minimum level of Sell Offer, consistent with such determination, to which it agrees to commit No later than 60 days prior to the commencement of the offer period for the RPM Auction Capacity Market Seller certifies the State Subsidy status of each Demand Resource and EE Resource it intends to offer No later than 30 days prior to commencement of the offer period for the RPM Auction Capacity Market Seller election of Competitive Exemption by certifying to forego State Subsidy No later than 30 days prior to commencement of the offer period for the RPM Auction
+MOPR Related Action Deadline PJM posts preliminary estimate of MOPR Floor Offer Price No later than 150 days prior to commencement of offer period for an RPM Auction Capacity Market Seller certifies the State Subsidy status of each Generation Capacity Resource it intends to offer No later than 120 days prior to the commencement of the offer period for the RPM Auction Capacity Market Seller submit its request for Resource Specific Exception and the required documentation simultaneously to both the IMM and PJM No later than 120 days prior to the commencement of the offer period for the RPM Auction.
+IMM reviews the request and provide determination to both Capacity Market Seller and PJM No later than 90 days prior to the commencement of the offer period for the RPM Auction PJM reviews the request and provides determination to both Capacity Market Seller and IMM No later than 65 days prior to the commencement of the offer period of the RPM Auction If PJM grants a Resource-Specific Exception, the Capacity Market Seller shall notify the IMM and PJM of the minimum level of Sell Offer, consistent with such determination, to which it agrees to commit No later than 60 days prior to the commencement of the offer period for the RPM Auction Capacity Market Seller certifies the State Subsidy status of each Demand Resource and EE Resource it intends to offer No later than 30 days prior to commencement of the offer period for the RPM Auction Capacity Market Seller election of Competitive Exemption by certifying to forego State Subsidy No later than 30 days prior to commencement of the offer period for the RPM Auction

-5.4.5.5 Resource-Specific Exception Process for MOPR Floor Offer Prices

-A. Documentation Required in MOPR the Resource Specific Exception Process for New Resources
+5.4.5.5 Resource-Specific Exception Process for MOPR Floor Offer Prices A. Documentation Required in the Resource Specific Exception Process for New Resources

 The Capacity Market Seller of a new Generation Capacity Resource that is subject to the MOPR of OATT Attachment DD, section 5.14(h) or a New Entry Capacity Resource with State Subsidy that is subject to the MOPR of OATT Attachment DD, section 5.14(h-1) may request a resource-specific MOPR Floor Offer Price based on the net CONE of the resource by no later than 120 days prior to the commencement of the offer period of the relevant RPM Auction by submitting a written request with all required documentation simultaneously to PJM and the IMM.
-The Capacity Market Seller must include in its request for an exception documentation to support the fixed development, construction, operation, and maintenance costs of the planned generation resource Capacity Resource, as well as estimates of the offsetting net revenues or sufficient data for PJM and the IMM to produce such net revenue estimates.
-Estimates of costs of the offsetting revenues shall be supported at a level of detail comparable to the cost and revenue estimates used to support the Net Asset Class Cost of New Entry CONE established for various resource types under section 5.14(h) and section 5.14(h-1) of Attachment DD of OATT.
+The Capacity Market Seller must include in its request for an exception documentation to support the fixed development, construction, operation, and maintenance costs of the Capacity Resource, as well as estimates of the offsetting net revenues or sufficient data for PJM and the IMM to produce such net revenue estimates.
+Estimates of costs and revenues shall be supported at a level of detail comparable to the cost and revenue estimates used to support the Net CONE established for various resource types under section 5.14(h) and section 5.14(h-1) of Attachment DD of OATT.
 Supporting documentation for project costs may include, as applicable and available, the following: